knowledge-base:general:remote-access:vdi

 This page covers connecting to a EECS Virtual Desktop Infrastructure (VDI) Windows 10 remote desktops.

-If you are off campus, you will first need to connect to the UTK VPN before you can connect to your desktop.
+If you are not using UTK's wired network or EDUROAM, you will first need to connect to the UTK VPN before you can connect.
 OIT has a a software download and instructions for setting up the VPN on their website.

 On MacOS, download the Microsoft Remote Desktop app from the Apple App Store before attempting to connect to the VDI.